henriksundeodegard/context-adaptive-architecture/README.md

 - **Override patterns**: How often users reject “smart” suggestions
 - **Mood coherence**: Passive biometric signal alignment (if available)

 These aren’t final metrics.
-They’re scaffolds - with a built in reflection loop around the core question, "*What does the environment I’m currently deployed in need to flourish?*".
+They’re scaffolds - with a built in reflection loop.

 The goal isn’t just personalization - it’s alignment with who the user is becoming and how their environment evolves.